Gen-lang/Gen/README.md

 **WARNING!!
 THIS LANGUAGE IS IN DEVELOPMENT.
 ANYTHING CAN CHANGE AT ANY MOMENT.**

 Gen is supposed to be a general-purpose programming language.
+And almost everything (while to if) can be written in just one line.

 ### TODO List
  - [x] Basic arithmetic